 Bacchus himself would approve of A Taste of Covington, a five-day celebration of good food and wine held each spring in the town’s historic district.
 Known for some of the best restaurants on the Northshore, Covington showcases its rich culinary scene with a series of vintner dinners, tasting events and a champagne jazz brunch.

 Begun in 2012, A Taste of Covington started as a locals’ event but increasingly is bringing in visitors who love the idea of exploring the area’s culinary bounty in such a festive way.
 Book your hotel early if you’re planning to be in town for ATOC and be sure to check out the lineup of restaurants participating in the vintner dinners.

-A Taste of Covington coincides with Spring for Art, an evening of gallery openings, live music, art demonstrations, and shopping.
 Prices vary for the various components of ATOC.
 Reservations are needed for most.

 320 N. Columbia St., 213 Park Dr., and throughout Covington